kbruton18/idb/PITCHME.md

 ---
 ### Self-Critique

-- slow to load
+- slow to load in some cases, particularly images
 - lack of UI indication during filtering or sorting
-- filtering or sorting is not applied if user presses back button
+- filtering/sorting is not applied if user presses back button
 - no indication of page number in paginated pages
 - very few campground instances
 - sparse data; many occasions of "No Info Available"